mechmotum/mechmotum.github.io/content/pages/guide.rst

 - what issues you encountered during that week and would like help with, and finally
 - what your objectives are for the coming week.

-You should send it to mechmotum@googlegroups.com and cc anyone not in the lab that is involved in your project.

-The purpose of these are to share what you are doing with your daily supervisor, anyone involved in your project outside the lab, and also to share among the lab members.
-The latter is important, because many of you may be solving similar problems and can offer help/tips to other members Doing this will hopefully certainly start conversations among the group.
+The purpose of these are to share what you are doing with your daily supervisor and anyone involved in your project outside the lab.
 Some notes:

 - If you are working in a team you can send out a single AIO for your team.
+- The AIOs do not need to be elaborate, concise is best.
 - No need to list your hours worked or who did what in teams.
-- The AIOs do not need to be elaborate, concise is best.
-- It is ok, and preferred, to reply-all if you want to comment on an AIO with a suggestion so everyone can learn.
+- It is ok, and preferred, to reply-all if you want to comment on an AIO with a suggestion so everyone can learn and discuss.
 - The AIOs are not a contest.
 Your supervisor is not collecting these to judge how much you accomplish, but they do care that you are working, attempting to make progress, and communicating with your lab members for help.
 If you had